Normalizations and misspecification in skill formation models

-The exact implications of imposing the additional scale and location restrictions on parameters and counterfactuals depends on how the model is specified and what the object of interest is.
+The exact implications of imposing scale and location restrictions on parameters and counterfactuals depend on the model specification and the object of interest.
 Specifically, a restriction could be a harmless normalization with one production function, but could impose strong assumptions with a different one.
-I therefore analyze two popular specifications, namely the trans-log production function (which includes Cobb-Douglas as a special case) and the CES production function.
-For the trans-log production function, it turns out that standard scale and location restrictions are necessary for point identification of the parameters and are not overidentifying, but still affect production function parameter estimates and certain counterfactuals.
-Since these restrictions are often arbitrary and depend on the units of measurement of the data, the estimates are hard to interpret, difficult to compare across different studies, and policy recommendations based on such counterfactuals can be misleading.
-For the CES case with different parametric assumptions, I show that commonly used scale restrictions are in fact overidentifying and imposing them severely impacts the estimated parameters of the model.
-Simply changing the units of measurements of one of the skill measures (for example from years to months) can then lead to different estimated dynamics in the model, it can change the estimated persistence of skills and the effects of parental investments on skill formation, and it can yield ineffective optimal investment strategies.
+I thus analyze two popular specifications, namely the trans-log and the CES production functions.
+For the trans-log case, it turns out that standard scale and location restrictions do not impose additional testable restrictions, simply select an element of the identified set, and many objects of interest are invariant to them.
+However, they still affect production function parameters and certain counterfactuals.
+Since such restrictions are often arbitrary and tied to the units of measurement of the data, these features can be hard to interpret, difficult to compare across different studies, and potentially mislead policy recommendations.
+More importantly, for the CES case, I show that commonly restricted scale parameters are in fact identified and setting them to specific values is typically inconsistent with the data.
+Consequently, with these restrictions, simply changing the units of a skill measure (e.g. from years to months) can impact estimated dynamics, persistence of skills, effects of parental investments, and optimal investment strategies.

-Next to providing new identification results, I also show how existing estimators can easily be adapted to solve these overidentification issues.
-While many parameters are still hard to interpret, the estimates can then be used to calculate point identified features and counterfactuals that are invariant to the scale and location restrictions and the units of measurement of the data.
-I illustrate the results using Monte Carlo simulations based on the setup and the estimator of \shortciteN{AMN:19}.
+In addition to these identification results, I demonstrate how existing estimators can be modified to estimate all identified parameters.
+While some parameters remain difficult to interpret, the modified estimator enables the calculation of point identified features and counterfactuals that are invariant to scale and location restrictions and to the units of measurement.
+I illustrate these results through Monte Carlo simulations and an empirical application based on the framework and estimator of \shortciteN{AMN:19}.